opensearch-project/documentation-website/_opensearch/rest-api/nodes-apis/nodes-hot-threads.md

 :--- | :---| :---
 snapshots | Integer | The number of samples of thread stacktraces.
 Defaults to `10`. interval | Time | The interval between consecutive samples.
-Defaults to `500ms`. threads | Integer | The number of the top busiest threads to return information about.
+Defaults to `500ms`. threads | Integer | The number of the busiest threads to return information about.
 Defaults to `3`. ignore_idle_threads | Boolean   | Don’t show threads that are in known idle states, such as waiting on a socket select or pulling from an empty task queue.
 Defaults to `true`. type | String | Supported thread types are `cpu`, `wait`, or `block`.
 Defaults to `cpu`. timeout | Time | Sets the time limit for node response.
 Default value is `30s`.